 The length decreased by 50 mm (3,645 mm) due to less deep bumpers and smaller body overhangs The Jimny is 45 mm wider (1,645 mm) and 50 mm higher (1,720 mm).
 These minimal modifications made the baby SUV a little more spacious in the cabin.
 The new vehicle is designed in the second-generation model style (known as the Suzuki Samurai in some markets).

-The interior of the new Suzuki Jimny is up-to-date: a handy climate control, a touchscreen multimedia, more comfortable front seats with better developed lateral support and removable covers.
+The interior of the new Suzuki Jimny is up-to-date: a handy climate control, touchscreen multimedia, more comfortable front seats with better developed lateral support, and removable covers.
 Seat heating is switched on separately now, and each sun visor received a mirror.